 So, you've decided to go on a cruise -- perhaps your first venture on a vacation at sea -- and you're a little overwhelmed.
 You have to consider how much you're willing to pay, whether to book an inexpensive inside cabin or splurge on a suite, and which cruise line and ship are right for you.
 Add dinner seatings, shore excursions and cabin location to the list, and planning a relaxing getaway suddenly seems like a second job.

-In the age of the Internet, many people assume that online is the only way to book travel.
-But, as booking online can often be confusing, a travel agent may be just what you need.
-In fact, according to the Cruise Lines International Association's (CLIA) 2008 Cruise Market Profile Study, nearly 75 percent of cruise travelers book their cruises through travel agents.
+With everyone attached to their phones, laptops and tablets, many people assume that online is the only way to book travel.
+But, as booking online can often be confusing, a travel agent might be just what you need.

 Still undecided, or unsure where to find an agent to help you?
 Here are a few tips to get you started.

 If you're used to booking travel independently, consider these reasons why you might want to make use of a travel agent to book your next holiday at sea.